-The PosHold flight mode (previously known as “Hybrid”) is a new mode for AC3.2.
-It is similar to Loiter in that the vehicle maintains a constant location, heading, and altitude but is generally more popular because the pilot stick inputs directly control the vehicle’s lean angle providing a more “natural” feel.
+The PosHold flight mode is similar to Loiter in that the vehicle maintains a constant location, heading, and altitude but is generally more popular because the pilot stick inputs directly control the vehicle’s lean angle providing a more “natural” feel.

 When switched on, PosHold mode will automatically attempts to maintain the current location, heading and altitude.
 Good GPS position, low magnetic interference on the compassand low vibrations are all important in achieving good loiter performance.

 The pilot can control the copter’s location horizontally and vertically with the control sticks.